Artificial intelligence discovery of a charging protocol in a micromaser quantum battery: Results

 As in the previous Section, we further characterize the charged battery steady state by computing the distribution of the populations in the final state and its associated Wigner function.
-The results are presented in Fig. \ref{fig:multi_qubit_wigner}.
+The results are presented in Fig. \ref{fig:single_qubit_wigner}b.
 In addition to the crescent shape symmetric in $x$ for the Wigner function around the negative value $p\approx -5$, another one appears around $p\approx -10$ when considering the state from the second chamber.
 However, there is no appreciable sign of interference between the two, suggesting that they participate as a semiclassical mixture more than a superposition.
-Moreover, by comparing panel (a) in Fig.~\ref{fig:multi_qubit_wigner} with Fig.~\ref{fig:single_qubit_wigner} we see that the bump of highly excited Fock states is much suppressed in this new case, signaling the larger stability of this state.
+Moreover, by comparing panels (i) and (ii) within Fig.~\ref{fig:single_qubit_wigner}b, we see that the bump of highly excited Fock states is much suppressed in this new case, signaling the larger stability of this state.